Jeremy Munson: Career

 After graduating from college, Munson lived in New York City for a year and worked as an account manager for RBC Capital Markets.
+He is a self-employed business consultant in regulatory compliance.
 He has since worked as a business analyst for the Taylor Corporation, Target, Ameriprise Financial, Allianz Life, Prime Therapeutics, Edina Realty, Aon, and the Andersen Corporation.
 In 2013, he founded Minnesota Hops Company, which specializes in growing hops for Minnesota's craft brewing industry.

 Munson was chair of the Blue Earth County Republican Party for two years before becoming chair of the Minnesota's 1st congressional district Republicans in 2017.
-He is a self-employed business consultant in regulatory compliance.

-Munson was one of seven Minnesota lawmakers to sign a letter demanding that states decertify their election results because he said there were thirteen states, including Minnesota, did not follow their own election laws.
-He always maintained that if election laws are not followed, the results are not valid.
-He further argued that many states, including Minnesota, needed better safe guards on its elections to not only prevent fraud, but to also identify and remove any ballets found to be fraudulently cast.
+He stepped down from this position to run in the 2018 special election.

 Minnesota House of Representatives

 Munson was elected to the Minnesota House of Representatives in a 2018 special election, succeeding Republican incumbent Tony Cornish, who, after facing sexual harassment and assault allegations from multiple women who worked as staffers, legislators and lobbyists, signed a settlement agreement with one of the women and resigned from office.
 In December 2018, Munson and three other House members formed a separate New House Republican Caucus out of dissatisfaction with the House minority leadership.

-Throughout his time in the legislature, Munson chaired an co-chaired numerous bills, including HF0638 and HF2518 that supported patient's right to shop for medical care, worked on price transparency, and created a shared savings account that would allow patients to share in any savings.
+Throughout his time in the legislature, Munson authored numerous bills, including HF0638 and HF2518 that supported patient's right to shop for medical care, worked on price transparency, and created a shared savings account that would allow patients to share in any savings.
 Munson also authored HF 2578 to propose term limits.
 On March 25, 2021, Munson proposed HF2423, a bill that would cede several Minnesota counties to South Dakota.
 Munson claimed, "Minnesota becomes more politically polarized every year and the metro politicians have shown us that rural Minnesotans are no longer represented by Saint Paul.
 It's time to leave.
 Rural Minnesotans love their communities and neighbors, but they want better governance" South Dakota governor Kristi Noem supported his idea.
+Munson was also one of seven Minnesota lawmakers to sign a letter demanding that states decertify their election results because he said thirteen states, including Minnesota, did not follow their own election laws.
+He always maintained that if election laws are not followed, the results are not valid.
+He further argued that many states, including Minnesota, needed better safe guards on their elections to not only prevent fraud, but to also identify and remove any ballets found to be fraudulently cast.

+His second term in office, Munson was invited to be part of the joint House and Senate healthcare committee that resulted in the passing of legislation aimed at preventing kickbacks between Pharmacy Benefit Managers (PBMs) and creating better transparency.
+This legislation was signed into law and included the language from Munson's price transparency bill that allowed patients with health insurance to pay the lower cash price when the cash price was lower than the negotiated insurance price.